OPENAIRINTERFACE/openairinterface5g/openshift/README.md

 ```

 The `--from-file=<oai-repo-directory>` uploads the repository (from which the
 build is done) as a binary blob.
-It is therefore possible to make
+It is therefore possible to make merges or
-merges or other modifications and build an image.
+other (local) modifications and build an image.

 # 3. Build of `build` shared image